anvishetty/WebCrawler/README.md

 # Pre Requisites
 The program can run on any IDE with java installed.
-I used intelliJ to create this webcrawler and had to add 3 dependencies 2 from Maven.
-GSON and JSON and a JSOUP dependency to establish the connection.
+I used intelliJ to create this webcrawler and had to add 3 dependencies 2 from Maven - GSON , JSON and a JSOUP dependency to establish the connection.

 # Tests and Enhancements